-You can point the device at an object in the distance, such as a water tower, lock in the direction, and then navigate to the object.
+You can point the watch at an object in the distance, such as a water tower, lock in the direction, and then navigate to the object.

 - 1 From the watch face, press GPS.

-- 2 Select an activity.
+- 2 Select an option:

-- 3 Hold MENU.
+- Select Navigate > Sight 'N Go.

-- 4 Select Navigation > Sight 'N Go.
+- Select an activity, hold MENU, and select Navigation > Sight 'N Go.

-- 5 Point the top of the watch at an object, and press GPS.
+- 3 Point the top of the watch at an object, and press GPS.

 Navigation information appears.

-- 6 Press GPS to begin navigation.
+4 Press GPS to begin navigation.